Geography Playlist

 Earthquake Measurement

 Earthquakes are measured using instruments such as seismographs and seismometers, and evaluated in terms of magnitude (energy released) and intensity (damage caused).
-Different scales like Richter Scale and Modified Mercalli Intensity Scale are used for assessment.
+The Moment Magnitude Scale (Mw) is now the global standard for assessment, complemented by the Modified Mercalli Intensity (MMI) Scale.

 Earthquakes are measured using instruments such as seismographs and seismometers, and evaluated in terms of magnitude (energy released) and intensity (damage caused).
-Different scales like Richter Scale and Modified Mercalli Intensity Scale are used for assessment.
+The Moment Magnitude Scale (Mw) is now the global standard for assessment, complemented by the Modified Mercalli Intensity (MMI) Scale.

 Richter Scale Classification